nitinasati/opensearch-ingestion/README.md

    - Uses a tracking file (`processed_files.json`) to maintain a record of processed files
    - Useful when a previous ingestion run was interrupted
    - Allows you to continue processing from where it left off
+   - Verifies document count based on processed records from bulk API responses

 2. **Fresh Load Mode** (default behavior):
    - Clears the tracking file for the specified index
    - Processes all files regardless of previous processing history
    - Useful when you want to reprocess all files from scratch
    - This is the default behavior when no flags are specified
+   - Verifies document count based on processed records from bulk API responses

+3. **Upsert Mode** (`--upsert`):
+   - Updates existing documents if they exist in the index
+   - Inserts new documents if they don't exist
+   - Uses document ID from source files to identify existing documents
+   - Preserves existing documents that aren't in the source files
+   - Useful for incremental updates without full reindexing
+   - Requires source files to have a unique identifier field

-Note: You cannot specify `--resume` or ommit this option for fresh-load which is default behavior.
+Note: You cannot specify `--resume` or omit this option for fresh-load which is default behavior.

 ### Alias Management